Applications due January 29th

 A celebration of student excellence in research

 The Student Research Symposium (SRS) is a public forum where San Diego State University students present their research, scholarship, and creative activities.
 The symposium is a two-day event, occurring each spring semester, that recognizes the outstanding scholarly accomplishments of SDSU students.
 It is a great way to learn about all the wonderful projects that our students, both graduate and undergraduate, are engaged in.

 In 2018, 524 students, including 278 undergraduates, presented their research at the symposium.
-Student participation is up nearly two-thirds since SRS began five years ago.
+Student participation is up nearly two-thirds in the past 5 years since the SRS began.

 Images from the 2018 Student Research Symposium

 Presidential Awards ($500) are made to recognize outstanding achievement in original scholarship.
 These graduate and undergraduate students go on to represent SDSU at the CSU Student Research Competition.
 In total, more than 50 cash awards were given in recognition of outstanding presentations or performance during SRS 2018.

 All SDSU students are encouraged to submit an application to present either preliminary or completed results from their original research or creative activity.
 Presentations, whether oral, poster, exhibit, or performance, are organized by academic disciplines with divisions for undergraduate, masters', and doctoral students.

 To register, click on the Students link on the left.
 Registration closes at 11:59 p.m. on January 28, 2019.
 Late submissions will not be accepted.